phylaxsecurity/scp-registry/README.md

 Welcome to the official SCP registry maintained by **Phylax Security** — a living, open-source repository of deeply structured and AI-ready threat profiles for software vulnerabilities.

-This project is based on the Model Context Protocol (MCP) concept and is designed for tools like Anthropic, OpenAI, Copilot, Cursor, and other LLM agents to inject security-relevant context into software output during "vibe coding."
+This project is based on the Model Context Protocol (MCP) concept and is designed for tools built by Anthropic, OpenAI, Microsoft Copilot, Cursor, Windsurf and other LLM agents to inject security-relevant context into software output during "vibe coding."

 > _SCPs are the missing semantic link between CVE intelligence and LLM-aware software development._